-Substance Abuse Services
+Substance Use Services

-The Houston EMA Substance Abuse Treatment/Counseling service is an outpatient service providing treatment and/or counseling to HIV-infected individuals with substance abuse disorders.
+The Houston EMA Substance Abuse Treatment/Counseling service is an outpatient service providing treatment and/or counseling to people living with HIV who have substance use disorders.
 Services provided must be integrated with HIV-related issues that trigger relapse and must be coordinated with local TDSHS/SAS HIV Early Intervention funded programs.
 All services must be provided in accordance with the Texas Department of State Health Services/Substance Abuse services (TDSHS/SAS) Chemical Dependency Treatment Facility Standards as well as current treatment guidelines.

-1.0 Services are offered in such a way as to overcome barriers accessible to persons with HIV/AIDS. to access and utilization.
-Service is easily 1.1 Comprehensive Assessment A comprehensive assessment including the following will be completed within ten (10 days) of intake or no later than and prior to the third therapy session. • Presenting Problem • Developmental/Social history • Social support and family relationships • Medical history • Substance abuse history • Psychiatric history • Complete mental status evaluation (including appearance and behavior, talk, mood, self attitude, suicidal tendencies, perceptual disturbances, obsessions/compulsions, phobias, panic attacks) • Cognitive assessment (level of consciousness, orientation, memory and language) Specific assessment tools such as the Addiction Severity Index(ASI) could be used for substance abuse and sexual history and the Mini Mental State Examination (MMSE) for cognitive assessment.
-Completed assessment in client's record 1.2 Psychosocial History A psychosocial history will be completed and must include: • Education and training • Employment • Military service Completed assessment in client's record
+1.0 Services are offered in such a way as to overcome barriers to access an persons with HIV. nd utilization.
+Service is easily accessible to 1.1 Comprehensive Assessment A comprehensive assessment including the following will be completed within ten (10 days) of intake or no later than and prior to the third therapy session. • Presenting Problem • Developmental/Social history • Social support and family relationships • Medical history • Substance use history • Prsychiatric history • Complete mental status evaluation (including appearance and behavior, talk, mood, self attitude, suicidal tendencies, perceptual disturbances, obsessions/compulsions, phobias, panic attacks) • Cognitive assessment (level of consciousness, orientation, memory and language) Specific assessment tools such as the Addiction Severity Index(ASI) could be used for substance use and sexual history and the Mini Mental State Examination (MMSE) for cognitive assessment. • Completed assessment in client's record 1.2 Psychosocial History A psychosocial history will be completed and must include: • Education and training • Employment • Military service • Legal history • Family history and constellation • Completed assessment in client's record